ukmihiran/OAuth-Social-Login-Laravel/README.md

 # Sign-In with Social OAuth

-### This is a basic signup template with social OAuth. developed with Laravel framework 8 and Laravel Socialite
+### This is a basic PHP Sign-In template with social OAuth. developed with Laravel framework 8 and Laravel Socialite

 ## Step 1:
 ### Add OAuth keys .env file